misol1/cmdgfx/README.md

 -   Li,j  Set z-light range to i,j.
 Used for 3d in mode 1.
 Default: 25,16
 - \- N[i]  Auto center 3d objects.
 If i is set, enable auto scaling by i
 -   Ri  Rotation granularity for 3d.
 Default is 4, i.e. full circle is 360*4
 - \- s  Z-buffer support for flat shade in 3d modes 0,1,4.
-Handles edge bug for pcx textures
+Also fixes edge bug for pcx textures
 - \- T  Support repeated texture coordinates (above 1.0)
 -   Zi  Set projection depth i for all 3d operations.
 Default: 500